adrianocastro/git-training/session_1.markdown

 - **Session 1: The Basics**
 - Session 2: Undoing Things
+- Session 3: Using git with svn.corp
-- Session 3: Branching and Merging
+- Session 4: Branching and Merging
-- Session 4: Working with Remotes
+- Session 5: Working with Remotes

 * * *